Asynchronous Algorithmic Alignment with Cocycles: Message passing and (asynchronous) algorithms: Addition with carry

 Next, we perform a similar operation, a \emph{scatter}, by first applying the message function $\psi$ to the arguments, which computes the messages to be sent ($\mathtt{msgs}$).
 Then, messages are copied to suitable receivers, which aggregate along their incoming edges to form the final set of receiver node features ($\mathtt{receivers}$).
 In Equation \ref{eqn:gnn}, this refers to the application of the message function $\psi$, and the aggregation $\bigoplus$.

-This general gather-scatter paradigm can be seen throughout the literature on message passing, for example in the sheaf Laplacian of \cite{bodnar2023neural}.
-However, we still need to clarify the role of the \emph{update function}, $\phi$, which uses the aggregated receiver features $\bigoplus_{v\in\mathcal{N}_u} \psi(\vec{x}_u, \vec{x}_v)$ to produce the next step's senders.
-Hence, our main interest now is in the reverse process: How can a node convert received messages back into sendable arguments, so the overall computation steps can be chained?
+This general gather-scatter paradigm can be seen throughout the literature on message passing, for example in the sheaf Laplacian of \citet{bodnar2023neural}.

-Recall that we make the assumption that edge messages are \emph{transient}\footnote{We remark that there are several GNN variants which persist the edge messages over many steps, e.g. the Graph Network model \citep{battaglia2018relational}.
-However, it should always be possible to redefine the set of edges and nodes such that this computation is equivalently represented, while enforcing edges to have transient states \citep{velivckovic2022message}.}, meaning we do not need to store them across several iterations of Equation \ref{eqn:gnn}.
-Conversely, the nodes make use of a \emph{persistent} state which gets updated at each iteration.
-It is the interaction with this state that allows nodes to perform nontrivial functions in interesting message passing schemes.
-We capture the stateful nature of this computation in the following complementary diagram:
+Adding graph- and edge-level features complicates our exposition, also potentially creating some confusion within the diagrams above.
+In this work we will argue that, in order to simplify our theoretical treatment of the computations carried by GNNs and algorithms, \emph{it is useful to lift any graph component that has a \textbf{persistent} state---e.g. a feature vector updated at every layer---to the status of \textbf{node}, while \textbf{edges} are \textbf{transient} features created as part of the model's information flow}.
+For any graph, is trivial to construct a corresponding graph that has the above property.
+From now on, we assume that anything with a persistent state is a node in the graph, while edges are always transient.